kkemple/kurtiskemple.com/core-ip-docs/entropic-mechanics.md

 ## System Entropy Change (SEC)

-The System Entropy Change equation represents the fundamental relationship governing how observers can influence entropy evolution within the cosmic system established by the collision of infinite information surfaces.
+The System Entropy Change equation represents the fundamental relationship governing how observers can influence entropy evolution within the cosmic system established by the CDE.

 ### Basic Formulation